ChristophNeumann/IPCP/README.md

 IPCP_on_granular_instances
 IPCP_on_nongranular_instances
 ```
 Note that mainly due to interfacing times between Pyomo and the LP/NLP solver, applying the IPCP to problems may take significantly longer than the reported run time.
-The latter corresponds to the time spent in the LP/NLP solver and thus excludes interfacing times and is closer to the time the method would actually take when integrated into a solver.
+The latter corresponds to the time spent in the LP/NLP solver and thus excludes interfacing times and is hence closer to the time the method would actually take when integrated into a solver.

 ## Contact
 Christoph.Neumann@kit.edu